Skilled Worker Visa UK

 It is important to note that the Immigration Skills Charge must be paid in full by the employer who is sponsoring you.

-It is common for sponsors to ask if they can deduct the Immigration Skills Charge from the worker’s salary or whether they can request it at the outset.
+Additionally, it is common for sponsors to ask if they can deduct the Immigration Skills Charge from the worker’s salary or whether they can request it at the outset.

 Sponsors must pay the ISC to the worker and cannot pass it on to the worker in any fashion.